 Home made spaghetti keeps for a day or two and only takes a few minutes to prepare.
 Why not try some today?
 (Recipe at the bottom of the post!)

-There are almost 2000 National Days in the year.
-Don’t miss a single of of them.
-Be sure to check back often to see which National Day we are celebrating today.
+There are almost 2000 national days in the year.
+Don’t miss a single one of them.
+Be sure to check back often to see which national day we are celebrating today.

 - National Candy Day – November 4